AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >In this context, you cannot load an audience from a file.
-For this, you need to create a standalone delivery.
+For this, you need to create a standalone email delivery.
 [Learn more](../../audience/about-audiences.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.